It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 11. You’re mirroring people.

 Mirroring is a subconscious behaviour where you adopt the mannerisms, tone, or even opinions of those around you.
 While it can help build rapport, it can also lead to expressing ideas that aren’t truly your own.
-This automatic social behaviour can sometimes override your authentic self-expression, especially in new or unfamiliar social situations.
+Automatic social behaviour can sometimes override your authentic self-expression, especially in new or unfamiliar social situations.

 12. You’re trying to maintain an image.